The Eliminator: Who is already out of the playoff race?

 Ole Miss Rebels

 The 20-point win over Texas Tech looks better now.
 The 55-point loss to Alabama does not.
-Doesn't matter, though, as Ole Miss is serving the second half a two-year postseason ban.
+Doesn't matter, though, as Ole Miss is serving the second half of a two-year postseason ban.

 Rutgers Scarlet Knights